rrrepos/test/docs/index.md

 * A UMD Viewer webcomponent is available to embed it in websites or webapps.

 ### Use Cases
 In today's visual world, we mostly express ourselves using different multimedia.
-Some examples are:

 1. **Education**: The lack of easily using multiple media in a single document is most experienced in training and education content.
 The following can very easily be included in a UMD document.
 * An image with an accompanying audio.